Flash3388/FlashLib/README.md

 # FlashLib
 FlashLib is a robotics software development library for Java and C++, originaly designed to improve and help FRC teams, but can work on other platforms, specifically - Raspberry PI and BeagleBone Black.

-FlashLib is still in beta, version 1.0.0 is in development.
+FlashLib version 1.0.0 is ready for FRC use.

 - [Features](#features)
 - [Dependencies](#dependencies)